Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

+~ We describe several competing methods for training.
+For a fair comparison, we rely on the same backbone network (\ie, ResNet-18) as TSN-IQA for implementation.
+We further instantiate TSN-IQA using a two-stream DNN, composed of a variant of ResNet-18 and a VGG-like network, which allows for a direct performance comparison with other methods that share the setup in~\cite{zhang2023continual}.

-\begin{itemize} \item\textbf{Separate Learning (SL)} is the standard in BIQA, which trains the model using a single prediction head on one of the six training sets. \item\textbf{Joint Learning (JL)} is a dataset combination trick~\cite{zhang2021uncertainty} to address the cross-distortion-scenario challenge in BIQA.
-As an upper bound of all continual learning methods, JL trains the model with a single head on the combination of all six training sets. \item \textbf{LwF}~\cite{li2018learning} in BIQA is based on a multi-head architecture, which introduces a stability regularizer that uses the previous model outputs as soft labels to preserve the performance of previously-seen data.
+\begin{itemize} \item\textbf{Separate Learning (SL)} is the standard in BIQA, which trains the model using a single prediction head on one of the six training sets. \item\textbf{Joint Learning (JL)} refers to the dataset combination trick~\cite{zhang2021uncertainty} to address the cross-distortion-scenario challenge in BIQA.
+As an upper bound of all continual learning methods, JL trains the model with a single head on the combination of all six training sets.

+\item \textbf{LwF}~\cite{li2018learning} in BIQA is based on a multi-head architecture, which introduces a stability regularizer that uses the previous model outputs as soft labels to preserve the performance of previously seen data.
 LwF relies on the newest head for quality prediction.
 We also leverage the task oracle to select the corresponding head for quality prediction, denoted by \textbf{LwF-O}.